Entire M line resumes service after amazing renovation

 RIDGEWOOD, Queens (WABC) --Good news for straphangers!
 The entire M line is running again.

 Last summer, a portion of the M line underwent a massive renovation.
-The elevated section along Myrtle Ave. is more than 100 years old.
+The elevated section along Myrtle Avenue is more than 100 years old.

 Instead of patchwork fixes, the MTA committed $163 million and eight months to completely rebuild and modernize the structure.